mrkkrp/zip/README.md

 Now, on my machine I have version 1.0.
 To put the package on Stackage we had to use version 0.10, because Stackage uses Ubuntu to build packages and libraries on Ubuntu are always ancient.
-This means that I cannot use version of the library from Stackage, and I don't yet know what will be on the server.
+This means that I cannot use the version of the library from Stackage, and I don't yet know what will be on the server.

 After much frustration with all these things I decided to avoid using of `LibZip`, because after all, this is not that sort of project that shouldn't